Information for share plan members on the international tax reporting regime

 Your data privacy rights will be respected to the extent that they do not conflict with our legal obligations as a Financial Institution to report your data under FATCA and/or CRS regimes.
 Note that this is standard practice within the financial industry.

-Equatex, as well as its affiliates and third party service providers are bound by applicable data protection laws.
+We, as well as our affiliates and third party service providers are bound by applicable data protection laws.

 If the Reporting Financial Institution holding your Account is Equatex AG, please note that your rights are protected by Swiss Data Protection Law and the Swiss CRS Law.